whopio/whop-sdk-ts/.changeset/new-states-scream.md

 "@whop/api": patch
 ---

-Added waitlist entries to the SDK
+Added waitlist entries to the SDK along with if the user is phone verified and their location (if permitted).